-- Minimised pressure points for assignments through course structure. - We ensure that trainees submitted assignments are spread across assessment weeks and with consideration of holidays and on placement expectations - We strategical plan the use of directed Study time to support workloads.

-- We ensure a process of scaffolding for all assignments and review draft work to allow opportunity to support time management and development - Statutory tasks such as Prevent training and Maths competencies are completed early on in the training. - We ensure that evidence collection against the Teachers' Standards is proportionate focus is on quality of evidence, not quantity.
-A small portfolio of evidence is required for purposes of moderation across the subject cohorts which the Ratification Board moderates in June.
+- We have minimised pressure points for academic assignments through our course structure.
+We ensure that student teachers' submitted assignments are spread across assessment weeks and with consideration of holidays and on placement expectations. - We strategical plan the use of directed Study time to support workloads. - We ensure a process of scaffolding for all assignments and review draft work to allow opportunity to support time management and development. - Statutory tasks such as Prevent training and Maths competencies are completed early on in the training. - We ensure that evidence collection against the Teachers' Standards is proportionate - focus is on quality of evidence, not quantity.
+A small portfolio of evidence is required for purposes of moderation across the subject cohorts which the QTS Ratification Board moderates in June.